 The EIA’s natural gas consumption forecasts

-Demand from the residential and commercial sectors should decline in 2015 and in 2016.
+Demand from the residential and commercial sectors is projected to decline in 2015 and 2016.

 Consumption trends this winter

-As a result of milder temperatures, which have caused a decline in residential and commercial demand, the EIA forecasts that consumption will average 88.1 Bcf/d for the remainder of the heating season versus an estimated 90.9 Bcf/d during the same period in 2014.
+The EIA forecasts that consumption will average 88.1 Bcf/d for the remainder of the heating season versus 90.9 Bcf/d during the same period in 2014.

 Production and consumption trends determine the fate of natural gas prices.
 Weather is the primary factor that determines consumption trends.
-Read Part 3 of this series to see how the weather affected prices last week.
+Read Part 3 of this series to see how the weather impacted prices for the week ended March 6.

-Natural gas prices affect the profit margins of gas-weighted producers like Chesapeake Energy (CHK), Range Resources (RRC), EQT (EQT), and Cabot Oil and Gas (COG).
-All of these companies are part of the Energy Select Sector SPDR ETF (XLE) and make up ~4% of the ETF.
+Natural gas prices affect the profit margins of gas-weighted producers such as Chesapeake Energy (CHK), Range Resources (RRC), Encana Corporation (ECA), and WPX Energy (WPX).
+CHK, RRC, and WPX are part of the Vanguard Energy ETF (VDE) and make up ~1.1% of the fund.